graphcore/poptorch/docs/poptorch_geometric/user_guide/installation.rst

 Installation using Python virtual environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We recommend creating a virtual environment to isolate your PopTorch
+We recommend creating and activating a virtual environment to isolate your
-environment from the system Python environment.
-You can use the Python
+PopTorch Geometric environment from the system Python environment.
+You can use
-``virtualenv`` tool for this.
+the Python ``virtualenv`` tool for this.

 .. code-block:: bash

     $ virtualenv -p python3 poptorch_test
     $ source poptorch_test/bin/activate

-After creating the virtual environment, you need to install the PopTorch wheel.
+After activating the virtual environment, you need to first install the PopTorch wheel.

 .. code-block:: bash

     $ pip install <sdk_path>/poptorch-x.x.x.whl

+where ``<sdk_path>`` is the location of the Poplar SDK on your system.

 See the
 `PopTorch installation guide <https://docs.graphcore.ai/projects/poptorch-user-guide/en/latest/installation.html>`_
 for more information on installing the PopTorch wheel.

-Then the PopTorch Geometric wheel can be installed using the commands below.
+Then, install the PopTorch Geometric wheel:

 .. code-block:: bash